You have chosen YELLOW as your favorite color at this moment.

 Other Color Attributes You May Want to Embrace

-Now that you have recognized your attributes in red, you may be curious about other colors.
+Now that you have recognized your attributes in yellow, you may be curious about other colors.

 That’s why we are offering you a chance to learn about all 6 colors.
 Wouldn’t it be life changing to be consciously aware of the attributes you bring to this life?